-Every pupil in the school should have the opportunity to have first-hand experiences of the workplace through work visits and/or work experience to gain more knowledge, information and guidance about the different industry sectors as well as the skills required in the world of work.
-It will help them to make their own individual decisions about their future career pathway.
+- Every pupil in the school should have the opportunity to have first-hand experiences of the workplace through work visits and/or work experience to gain more knowledge, information and guidance about the different industry sectors as well as the skills required in the world of work.
+It will help them to make their own individual decisions about their future career pathway. - All Y10 students complete a week of work experience in the summer term which enables them to build up on their employability skills for their future career pathway.